PostHog/downsampling-plugin/README.md

 1. Open PostHog.
 1. Head to the Plugins page from the sidebar.
-1. Either install Hello World from Available plugins, or install from URL using this repository's URL.
+1. Either install Downsampling Plugin from Available plugins, or install from URL using this repository's URL.

 ## Questions?